The Beginner’s Guide to Cardio Machines

 2. Elliptical

 When you feel comfortable on the bike, try the elliptical without using the arms.
-Approach your first elliptical workout the same way as your first bike workout: slowly and with the goal to master the movement.
+Approach your first elliptical workout the same way as your first bike workout: slowly and with the goal of mastering the movement.
 You can add speed, resistance, and arm motions as you gain confidence.

 "Cardio is a commitment to learning, so be patient," Lo Cicero says.
 As with the stationary bike, you can press the "quick start" button and let the machine guide you the first time you use it.